hsutter/cppfront/docs/reference-cpp2.md

 Cpp2 supports the same `'c'`haracter, `"string"`, binary, integer, and floating point literals as Cpp1, including most Unicode encoding prefixes and raw string literals.

-Cpp2 supports using Cpp1 user-defined literals.
+Cpp2 supports using Cpp1 user-defined literals for compatibility, to support seamlessly using existing libraries.
 However, because Cpp2 has unified function call syntax (UFCS), the preferred way to author the equivalent in Cpp2 is to just write a function or type name as a `.` call suffix.
 For example:

 - You can create a `u8` value by writing either `u8(123)` or **`123.u8()`**. [^u8using]

 - You can write a 'constexpr' function like `nm: (value: i64) -> my_nanometer_type == { /*...*/ }` that takes an integer and returns a value of a strongly typed "nanometer" type, and then create a `nm` value by writing either `nm(123)` or **`123.nm()`**.

-Both `123.n()` and `123.u8()` are very similar to user-defined literal syntax, and more general.
+Both **`123.n()`** and **`123.u8()`** are very similar to user-defined literal syntax, and more general.

 ### Operators